 Who were York’s printers?

-The presence and importance of print in York led to the rise to the numerous printing houses of Minster’s Yard and Stonegate.
-They can be traced across the city, from the royal press and even down to Gent.
+The presence and importance of printing in York led to the rise of numerous printing houses at Minster’s Yard and Stonegate.
+They can be traced across the city, from the royal press and even down to Thomas Gent.

 Stephen Bulkley 1642 – 1646

-Bulkley rose to prominence a short time before the King’s presses were removed from York.
-It is believed that his printing experience came from working with the royal typographer – yet ‘his type was of inferior quality and not at all equal to the King’s Printer.’
-However, he this didn’t stop him styling himself as ‘Printer to the King’s Majesty.’
+Stephen Bulkley rose to prominence a short time before the King’s presses were removed from York.
+It is believed that his printing experience came from working with the royal typographer, even though ‘his type was of inferior quality and not at all equal to the King’s Printer.’
+This didn’t stop him styling himself as ‘Printer to the King’s Majesty.’

 Thomas Broad 1644 – 1650